crownstone/crownstone-homey/DEVELOPER.md

 In the [Documentation](https://apps-sdk-v3.developer.athom.com/tutorial-App%20Development%20Guidelines.html) of Athom, the development guidelines are explained and it tells you what to do when updating code functionality as shown above.

+## Some idiosyncrasies

+The files `.homeycompose/app.json` and `drivers/crownstone/driver.compose.json` have a field `images`.
+These are pictures that are shown on the Homey store.
+The app and driver icons are **not** in this json file.
+They are indirectly picked up through hardcoded paths and filenames such `assets/icon.svg` and `drivers/crownstone/assets/icon.svg`.

 ## Dependencies

 The Crownstone App is depending on 3 libraries: